Your Guide to Ohio’s Minimum Wage

 What is the minimum wage in Ohio?

-As of January 1, 2017, the minimum wage in Ohio is $8.15 per hour for non-tipped workers and $4.08 (tip amount plus this must equal $8.15) for tipped workers.
-This new wage only applies to companies with annual gross receipts over $299,000.
+As of January 1, 2019, the minimum wage in Ohio is $8.55 per hour for non-tipped workers and $4.30 (tip amount plus this must equal $8.15) for tipped workers.
+This wage only applies to companies with annual gross receipts over $314,000.
 The minimum wage for employees at smaller companies and for 14- and 15-year-old workers is at least $7.25—the federal minimum wage standard.

 Are there plans to change the state’s minimum wage?

 A 2006 voter-approved amendment to the Ohio Constitution ties minimum wage to inflation.
 So each year, the wage increases by a small amount to reflect the increase in the Consumer Price Index (which is used to calculate inflation).
-In 2017, the increase was five cents per hour; in 2016, it was 15 cents per hour.
+In 2018, the increase was 15 cents per hour; in 2017, it was five cents per hour; and in 2016, it was 15 cents per hour.